thumbnail image

 A turning point

-Named for the streets that converge here, Five Points was the center of the historically black commercial district, an empire built by father and son team, Clayton Dudley and Herbert Horatio “Hub” Dudley, along East Jackson Street and the Five Points area of downtown, which contained professional offices, a theatre, hotel, cafes, laundries, groceries, and retail stores.
+Named for the streets that converge here, Five Points was the center of the historically black commercial district, an empire built by father and son team, Clayton Dudley and Herbert Horatio “Hub” Dudley.
+Located along East Jackson Street and the Five Points area of downtown, the district contained professional offices, a theatre, hotel, cafes, laundries, groceries, and retail stores.
 Originally, the main entrance into downtown was Telfair Street.
 Lawrence and Madison Streets also intersect here.

 126 West Madison Street, Dublin, GA 31021